K-suk/tokyoquest-full-next/README.md

 - Users can complete quests by uploading photos
 - Quest completion data is stored in the database
 - Users earn experience points upon completion
-- Completion images are stored as Base64 data
+- Completion images are stored in Supabase Storage

 ### Admin Panel
 - Staff members can view all quest completions